JoWld/proprioception_OT/README.md

 Analysis of beta-band induced responses measured by magnetoencephalography (MEG) during passive movements of domninant index finger and foot in patients with orthostatic tremor and healthy participants.

-Preprocessing (filtering, ICA) runs in MNE Python, rest of analysis in Matlab with fieldtrip.
+Preprocessing (filtering, ICA) runs in MNE Python (script 1), rest of analysis in Matlab with fieldtrip (scripts 2-8).